 But wait!
 There’s a twist.
 The hotel says it doesn’t even offer such a luggage delivery service.

-Can the Elliott Advocacy team figure out what’s going on here? (*We’re counting down the top ten articles of 2019 at Elliott Advocacy.
-This one is #10.)
-“My luggage went missing on the way to the cruise.
+Can the Elliott Advocacy team figure out what’s going on here? (reprint) Read more “My luggage went missing on the way to the cruise.
 I want a full refund!”

 Ted Kelley says his wife made a simple passport mistake last year that snowballed into a $17,766 travel disaster.